2019 Best Volunteer Abroad Programs, Organizations, & Projects

 Costa Rica - Animal Rescue and Conservation: Experience Costa Rica with this unique program!
 Volunteers will work closely with injured sloths, monkeys and other Costa Rican wildlife and immerse themselves into the local culture through Spanish language lessons, exploring the capital of San Jose and living with a host family.

-If you’re looking for a volunteer experience that’s unique, exotic, and off the beaten path, look no further than Fronteering.
+If you’re looking for a volunteer abroad experience that’s unique, exotic, and off the beaten path, look no further than Fronteering.
 With volunteer and internship projects located in 14 different countries, Fronteering offers impactful programs for travelers who want to visit unspoiled locations and make a positive difference in environmental conservation, wildlife research, indigenous communities, and more.

-Fronteering’s volunteer and intern abroad opportunities start at an affordable $695 for your first week onsite - and if you’d like to stay longer, the organization also offers placements up to 24 weeks.
+Fronteering’s volunteer abroad and intern abroad opportunities start at an affordable $695 for your first week onsite - and if you’d like to stay longer, the organization also offers placements up to 24 weeks.

 Fronteering Opportunities to Check Out: